DanielWinning/QuickSSH/README.md

 1. Download the release.
 2. Extract the archive into a folder on your system.
 Somewhere like `C:\Program Files\qssh`
 3. Add the path to the QSSH `bin` folder to your systems `PATH` (ie. `C:\Program Files\qssh\bin`)
+4. Check QuickSSH is installed correctly by opening a new terminal and running `qssh --version`

 ### Usage